18F/govconnect/workshop.md

 * Would it be useful to form an ongoing GovConnect community group, and how could such a group be organized/structured?
 * How do we present a unified face to employees and supervisors, speak their language?
 * Do we have any gaps (products, services, technology) when it comes to fulfilling our mission?
-* #Team - How do we create a safer space for experimentation?
+* How do teams create a safer space for experimentation?

 The GovConnect team facilitated the process by cutting up different prototypes and grouping the sections based on content type such as How to Design a Program and the Tools that You Need to Make It Work and Defining the Why/the Vision.
 Then teams spent some time with each section, and dot voted to see what topics are really important or what they wanted to know about.
 The results dictated ultimately what became the outline for the guide.